Financial Aid FAQ

 Federal Work Study eligibility for law students is determined upon student request and is usually $2,000 for the year (but can be more or less, depending on the hours the student plans to work).

 Many law students work in jobs not requiring Federal Work Study eligibility (such as private law firm clerking jobs).
-Law students may qualify for positions in law school offices, library, as faculty research assistants, and with specified public agencies through a program subsidized by federal funding.
+Law students may qualify for positions in law school offices, library, as faculty research assistants, and with specified not-for-profit community agencies through a program subsidized by federal funding.
+Only programs listed in the link below under Community Work-Study Jobs will be considered.
+Law students can request a free RamblerLink account to search for available positions.
 Please note law students are not auto-packaged with a Federal Work Study allowance.
 Students interested must first secure a position, determine hours per week and hourly pay, and submit an appeal form to the University Financial Aid office.
 An approved appeal will reduce your eligibility for the Graduate PLUS loan if you have borrowed up to your cost of attendance.

 Federal Work Study is not available for summer employment.

 More information on Federal Work Study.